EIT-Pathogena/client/README.md

 # GPAS client

-The command line interface and Python API client for the GPAS mycobacterial platform.
-The client enables secure sample upload with client-side human read removal, and enables programmatic retrieval of analytical outputs.
-For the best experience, a Linux or MacOS machine with 16GB of RAM is recommended.
+The command line interface for the GPAS mycobacterial platform.
+The client enables privacy-preserving sequence data submission and retrieval of analytical output files.
+Prior to upload, sample identifiers are anonymised and human host sequences are removed.
+For the best experience, a multicore machine with 16GB of RAM running Linux or MacOS is recommended.